KRS4u/weatherApp/README.md

 Note: Copy this folder and open this in cmd, give command `npm start`.
 This will start development server and you can run this app.
 Before that install "Node.js" and "npm" and "Create React App".

-install npm modules using `npm run install`
+install npm modules using `npm install`

 ## Available Scripts